-GSBA awards educational scholarships to LGBTQ and straight-ally students who are committed to making a difference in the world.
+GSBA awards educational scholarships to LGBTQ+ and cisgender/straight-ally students who are committed to making a difference in the world.
 Our scholarships range up to $13,000 annually and are meant to provide significant support as you pursue your educational goals.

-- To receive a GSBA Scholarship, you must be a Washington State resident*.
-However, since GSBA shares an application with the Pride Foundation, those residing in Alaska, Idaho, Montana, Oregon, or Washington are encouraged to apply.
-Both GSBA and Pride Scholars may study at any college or university out of state.
+1. To receive a GSBA Scholarship, you must be a Washington State resident.* However, since GSBA shares an application with Pride Foundation, those residing in Alaska, Idaho, Montana, Oregon, and Washington are encouraged to apply.
+Both GSBA and Pride Foundation scholars may study at any accredited college or university.

 *Applicants are considered a resident if they:

-- Must be earning a degree in alignment with GSBA mission
+Applicants must be earning a graduate degree in alignment with the GSBA Mission

 Each year, the scholarship application becomes available online on October 11 (National Coming OutDay) and must be submitted by the second Friday of January by 5:00 pm PST.
 You will need a valid email to create an account.
 Once your account is created you can work on your application over several sessions.
 Follow this link to apply.

 Step 3: Wait

 A team of scholarship application review volunteers will individually review and rate each application on the basis of the evaluation criteria.
 Each team will then select the individuals they feel best exemplify the selection criteria.
 ALL applicants will be notified in mid-to-late March to let them know whether or not they have been invited to interview.
 If you have questions about the status of your application, please contact the GSBA Scholarship team.

 While you are waiting, you can search for the institutions you have applied to at Campus Pride and see how they compare on LGBTQ+ inclusion.